csglab/DiffRAC/README.md

 The type of read counts that represent the numerator and denominator of the ratio are given to DiffRAC as the `num` and  `denom` parameters.
 These strings must be the identical to the two suffixes in the count table.
 In the current example num = "e" and denom = "i".

+## Sample-specific or condition-specific analyses

+`mode="sample"` should be used, except in the case of large sample sizes.
+The `mode="condition"` parameter can then be used, to consider condition-specific changes instead of sample-specific changes for the read type that is the ratio denominator.
+This will significantly decrease the run time.

 # The DiffRAC function